 Of course, there is a downside to using a double tank stand.
 One of the biggest negatives is the fact that the second tank is rather cramped at the top, making maintenance challenging.
 Large items, as well as larger fish, cannot be easily moved in and out of the lower tank.
 Viewing the lower tank is not as enjoyable as the upper tank because one must either bend over or sit on the floor.
 However, the lower tank is at the perfect height for viewing by small children, which brings up another potential negative.

 Another problem with a double tank stand that few people think of is the weight issue.
 The floor may be strong enough to hold the weight of one filled tank, but two filled tanks in the same space could be too much in some locations.
 This is particularly true with larger tank sizes.
-Ten gallon tanks are not likely to be a problem anywhere, but two seventy-five gallon tanks are a different matter.
-Combined, they come to a whopping 1700 pounds when both are filled, all of that weight resting on a mere 48" by 18" space.
+Ten-gallon tanks are not likely to be a problem anywhere, but two 75-gallon tanks are a different matter.
+Combined, they can weigh upwards of a whopping 1,700 pounds when both are filled, all of that weight resting on a mere 49-inch-by-19-inch space.
 Always estimate the total weight and verify your floor can handle it.